Pat Comben: Political career

+Church career

 In 1999 he was ordained by Archbishop Peter Hollingworth as an honorary deacon of the Anglican Church, and sat on Clarence Valley Council from 2008 to 2012.

 When Comben was registrar of the Grafton, New South Wales, diocese in the 2000s, he was central to handling a group claim from people who had suffered abuse in a NSW Anglican children's home in Lismore, New South Wales.
 It was alleged at a November 2013 session of the Royal Commission into Institutional Responses to Child Sexual Abuse that Comben had been more concerned about the finances of the diocese than the welfare of the many people who had been abused.
 Appearing at a subsequent session of the commission, Comben said he had recently signed papers relinquishing holy orders because "some members of the church were trying to rewrite history".
 He told the commission that he took the stance he did because he thought the lawyer for the claimants was bullying, and because others in the diocese told him there had never been any problems at the home.
 He now realised that the approach he took was wrong.

-In July 2015, the Professional Standards Board of the Anglican church stripped Mr Comben of his holy orders.
-In a statement, it says “Under church law, there is no avenue of appeal.’’
+In July 2015, the Professional Standards Board of the Anglican church stripped Mr Comben of his holy orders but in 2017, he was restored after a church review process.
+The church undertook another investigation and hearing in 2025, with an independent review recommending he be deposed from holy orders, ending his ability to exercise ordained ministry with the outcome recorded on a national register.
+Comben sought a review of the decision, arguing he had been denied natural justice.
+In September 2026, in recommendation from an independent reviewed, the Bishop of Grafton Murray Harvey dismissed this application and announced Comben had been deposed.

+Awards and honours

+On 26 January 2008, Comben was made a Member of the Order of Australia for "service to the Parliament of Queensland, to the Anglican Church of Australia, and to the community through a range of environmental, heritage and social welfare organisations."

+Personal life

+Comben married Lynette Rose Rive in 1981.
+Her illness with breast cancer led to his retirement from politics in 1995; she died in 2008.